ArduPilot/ardupilot_wiki/common/source/docs/common-diagnosing-problems-using-logs.rst

 Unexpected ERRORS including Failsafes
 =====================================

-When unexpected behaviour from the flight controller occurs (especially when the user complains that the copter no longer responded to their input) it is often caused by one of the :ref:`failsafes <copter:failsafe-landing-page>` being triggered.
+When unexpected behaviour from the autopilot occurs (especially when the user complains that the copter no longer responded to their input) it is often caused by one of the :ref:`failsafes <copter:failsafe-landing-page>` being triggered.

 The easiest way to find these is to look in the dataflash logs and filter the first column by "ERR".
 If using the Mission Planner, the errors will also appear in red markers at the top of the graphing area.